mpjovanovich/macro-md/README.md

 Traditional markdown provides a way to rapidly create web content using a succinct and readable syntax.
 By design, authors are limited to only those HTML constructs that markdown is capable of producing.

-Moreover, markdown offers no way to set HTML attributes that may be used in conjunction with CSS to style elements or in conjunction with scripts to identify elements.
+Moreover, markdown offers no way to set HTML attributes that may be used in conjunction with CSS or scripts to identify elements.

-`macro-md` seeks to extend the capabilities of vanilla markdown by providing a lightweight flexible text transformation tool that may be used along with the markdown compilation process.
+`macro-md` seeks to extend the capabilities of vanilla markdown by providing a lightweight flexible text-transformation tool that is integrated with the markdown compilation process.

-## How it Works

-Given the following...
+Macros may be embedded into the markdown using the provided syntax (more below).
+The compiled markdown will then be passed to the macro:

 ```markdown
 ``demo{